 1. New Taipei City

 New Taipei marries Taipei’s benefits and affordable living.
-You can get to most places throughout the city with ease due to the north’s public transportation.
+Get to most places throughout the city with ease due to the north’s public transportation.

-If you’re not bound by commuting to work, you can move to Tamsui, which offers new and affordable apartments.
+If you’re not bound by commuting to work, move to Tamsui, which offers new and affordable apartments.
 Otherwise, staying in the Banqiao District puts you beside a bus and HSR stations.

 Best of all, it connects to the Circular Line metro station, which once it’s complete, will take you around a good portion of Taipei and New Taipei.